astrapi69/csv-worker/README.md

 ## License

-The source code comes under the liberal MIT License, making java-library-template great for all types of applications.
+The source code comes under the liberal MIT License, making csv-worker great for all types of applications.

 ## Import dependencies to your project